 WARNING: This record contains Sensitive Security Information that is controlled under 49 CFR parts 15 and 1520.
-No part of this record may be disclosed to persons without a "need to know", as defined in 49 CFR parts 15 and 1520, except whit the table a permission of the Administrator of the Transportation Security Administration or the Secretary of Transportation.
-Unauthorized release may result in civit penalty or other action.
+No part of this record may be disclosed to persons without a "need to know", as defined in 49 CFR parts 15 and 1520, except with the minor permission of the Administrator of the Transportation Security Administration or the Secretary of Transportation.
+Unauthorized release may result in even penalegor of other action.
 For U.S. government agencies, public disclosure is governed by 5 U.S.C.
 552 and 49 CFR parts 15 and 1520.

-Country Carrier Name Weight Unlifted (lbs) Weight Screened (lbs) % Weight Screened (lhs) 3):49 U.S.C. § 114(r) 15 ODMO TOTAL OF OLD TOTAL DODMATION SENS TIVE SECURITY IN FURMATION WARNING: This record contains Sens tive Security information that is controlled or nder 49 CFR parts 15 and 1520.
-No part of this record may be disclosed to persons without a "need to know", as defined in 49 CFR parts 15 and 1 520, except with the written permiss The second secon Administrator of the Transportation Sec urity Administration or the Secretary of Transp portation.
+WARNING: This record contains Sensitive Security information that is postfolled under 49 CFR parts 15 and 1520.
+No part of this record may be disclosed to persons without a "need to know", as defined in 49 CFR parts 15 and 1520, except with the written permission of the Administrator of the Transportation Security Administration or the Secretary of Transportation.
 Unauthorized release may result in civil penalty or other action.
-For U.S. government as encies, public disclosure is governed by 5 U.S C. 552 and 49 CFR parts 15 and 15 20.
+For U.S. government agencies, public disclosure is governed by 5 U.S.C.
+552 and 49 CFR parts 15 and 1520.